Welcome to West Valley College Transfer Center

 - Each course must be worth at least 3 semester or 4 quarter units.

-- AP exam scores of 3, 4, or 5 may be used in appropriate subject areas (exception: only one of the two English courses required can be satisfied by an AP exam score)
+- AP exam scores of 3, 4, or 5 may be used in appropriate subject areas for GE purposes.
+Campus policy on using AP scores for major credit varies.

 It is strongly recommended that you begin your general education requirements prior to transferring.
 There are two ways you can satisfy general education requirements: